JohnSnowLabs/spark-nlp-workshop/platforms/gcp-dataproc-serverless-airgapped/README.md

-# Deploy Spark NLP for Healthcare on GCP Dataproc (Serverless way)
+# Deploy Spark Healthcare NLP on GCP Dataproc (Serverless way)

-A detailed, step-by-step guide (with screenshots) to set up and run Spark NLP for Healthcare using Google Cloud Dataproc (Serverless way).
+A detailed, step-by-step guide (with screenshots) to set up and run Healthcare NLP using Google Cloud Dataproc (Serverless way).

 ---